 For $\xi\in\Og$ and $t>0$, set $ U( \xi, t):= \{\eta\in\Og:\ \ \rho_\Og(\xi,\eta) \leq t\}$.
 For $0< q\leq p\leq \infty$, the average $(p,q)$-modulus of order $r\in\NN$ of $f\in L^p(\Og)$ was defined in \cite{Iv} by\footnote{Both the metric $\rho_\Og$ and the average moduli of smoothness $\tau_r(f,t)_{p,q}$ were defined in \cite{Iv} for a more general domain $\Og\subset \RR^2$. }

 where

+Intuitively, the smoothness is measured through local subdomains $U(\xi,t)$.
+When $\xi\in\Gamma$, $U(\xi,n^{-1})$ has the (Euclidean) size roughly $n^{-1}$ in the directions parallel to $\Gamma$ at $\xi$ (tangential directions), while in the (orthogonal) direction of the inward normal the size will be roughly $n^{-2}$.
+Thus, for the same approximation rate, the function is allowed to be less smooth in the inward normal direction.
+This is natural to expect as we do not worry about the values of the approximating polynomial outside of the domain.
+On the other hand, one also needs to account for the varying (in arbitrary $C^2$ manner) throughout the domain tangential directions, which is one of the key difficulties.

-With this modulus, the following result was announced without proof in \cite{Iv} for a bounded domain in the plane with piecewise $C^2$ boundary. \begin{thm} \cite{Iv} Let $\Og$ be the closure of a bounded open domain in the plane $\RR^2$ with piecewise $C^2$-boundary $\Ga$.
+With the modulus defined in~\eqref{eqn:ivanov}, the following result was announced without proof in \cite{Iv} for a bounded domain in the plane with piecewise $C^2$ boundary. \begin{thm} \cite{Iv} Let $\Og$ be the closure of a bounded open domain in the plane $\RR^2$ with piecewise $C^2$-boundary $\Ga$.
 If $f\in L^p(\Og)$, $1\leq q\leq p \leq \infty$ and $r\in\NN$, then

 Conversely, if either $p=\infty$ or $\Og$ is a parallelogram or a disk and $1\leq p\leq \infty$, then

 \end{thm}

 It remained open in \cite{Iv} whether the inverse inequality~\eqref{1-5-0} holds for the full range of $1\leq p\leq \infty$ for more general $C^2$-domains other than parallelograms and disks.
 The methods developed in this paper allow us to give a positive answer to this question.
 In fact, we shall prove the Jackson inequality~\eqref{1-4-0} for $0<p\leq \infty$ and the inverse inequality~\eqref{1-5-0} for $1\leq p\leq \infty$ for all compact, connected $C^2$-domains $\Og\subset \RR^d$.
 Our results apply to higher dimensional domains as well.